REALBRICKD/ReverbPlugin/README.md

 # Production and Methodology
 Audio programming requires a high degree of optimization due to the amount of operations taking place every second.
-Therefore, it is unsurprisingly written in C++, and based on the JUCE framework. \
+Much of audio programming is done in C++ for this reason.
+This particular plugin is based on the JUCE framework. \
 This plugin splits any incoming audio into a left and a right channel, which is the standard configuration for any kind of stereo audio processing. \
 There are two primary components in the project - a Plugin Editor (responsible for the UI and linking it to the project's functionality) and Plugin Processor (core signal processing and functionality of the project).
 Both have a header and editor. \
 Due to dependence on the JUCE framework, there is a .jucer file that saves dependencies and configurations.
-These ensure the .vst3 file is built correctly, and loaded into the DAW.
+These ensure the .vst3 file is built correctly and loaded into the DAW.
 <br>

 # How to Run the Application